JabRef/user-documentation/en/collect/findunlinkedfiles.md

+---
+description: JabRef can create entries from PDF files.
+---

 # Add entry using PDFs

+## For one PDF file

-The simplest way to create a new entry based an a PDF file is to drag & drop the file onto the main table \(between two existing entries\).
+The simplest way to create a new entry based on a PDF file is to drag & drop the file onto the table of entries \(between two existing entries\).
 JabRef will then analyze the PDF and create a new entry.

-In case you want to import many PDFs \(and some of the files are already linked to existing entries\), **Lookup → Search for unlinked local files** is your friend and the process is described below in detail.

-## Mass-link PDFs
+## For several PDF files

+In case you have numerous PDF files and want to convert them into new entries, JabRef can search automatically for the PDF files, let you select the relevant ones, and convert them into new entries.

 1. Go to **Lookup → Search for unlinked local files**.